 What you’ll need:

-a 60cm diameter frost resistant terracotta plantpot
+* a 60cm diameter frost resistant terracotta plantpot

-a 52cm diameter frost resistant terracotta plantpot (make sure the plantpots aren’t damaged/cracked in anyway)
+* a 52cm diameter frost resistant terracotta plantpot (make sure the plantpots aren’t damaged/cracked in anyway)

-concrete block or paving slab
+* concrete block or paving slab

-roughly 15 firebricks (or enough to sit fully under the largest plantpot) we got ours from here (postage is ridiculously expensive due to the weight – they’re heavy , so we collected)
+* roughly 15 firebricks (or enough to sit fully under the largest plantpot) we got ours from here (postage is ridiculously expensive due to the weight – they’re heavy , so we collected)

-1 metre of 25mm ceramic fibre blanket
+* 1 metre of 25mm ceramic fibre blanket

-cardboard for the door template
+* cardboard for the door template

-angle grinder with masonry disk
+* angle grinder with masonry disk

 Lay out the firebricks on top of the concrete block.
-You want them to be as flat and even as possible, as this will be the cooking surface.
-We cut ours to fit the area that we already had, but it was crazy hard to cut them, so I’d recommend just laying them in a square.
+You want them to be as flat and even as possible, as this will be the cooking surface, so a large concrete slab is suggested.

-Once the first batch of kindling had almost gone out, we stuck the rest of the bag on to create a huge fire.
-Leave it to warm up for around 30 minutes to an hour.
+Once the kindling has almost gone out, the plantpots should be nice and warm.
+Put some larger chunks of wood inside to burn and leave it to warm up for around 30 minutes to an hour.
 This is where you’ll need the infrared thermometer to check the temperatures.
 You want the bricks really hot (around 200°C+) so that the base of the pizza cooks, but you want the air inside and the plantpots to be around 250-300°C so that the toppings go all gooey and melt.